jarvisteach/appJar/docs/mkdocs/docs/Install.md

 (As long as it's in the same folder as your code, it'll work...)

 ##Multi-user Set-up
-If you're trying to install appJar in a school, everyone can have their own copy (see above), or:
+If you're trying to install appJar in a school, everyone can download their own copy ([see above](/install/#single-user-set-up)), or:

 * Put the **appJar folder** in a **shared location** (eg. a network drive): `E:\PYLIB`
 * Then have pupils include the following 2-lines at the start of their code: